iPaoloTM/EasyTrip/README.md

 ```

 ## Docker execution
+Move the `docker-compose.yml` file out of the `EasyTrip` folder
+Create the following structure:
+ - `docker-compose.yml`
+ - `EasyTrip` (the folder containing the code of the server)
+ - `EasyTripGUI` (the folder containing the code relative to the angular project)

+Execute the command:
 ```
- Move the docker-compose.yml file out of the EasyTrip folder Create the following structure:
-    docker-compose.yml
-    EasyTrip (the folder containing the code of the server) EasyTripGUI (the folder containing the code relative to the angular project) Execute the command: docker-compose up -- build
+docker-compose up --build
 ```